-Mallard is designed to be simple, while still providing many powerful features, many of which cannot be found in heavier XML formats.
-Though it has shown itself to be easy to learn, there is still considerable resistance to using XML in various settings.
+Mallard is designed to be simple while providing many powerful features, many of which cannot be found in heavier XML formats.
+Though Mallard has shown itself to be easy to learn, there is still considerable resistance to using XML in various settings.

 The Ducktype syntax specified here is guided by the following goals: